 - P3 – $45,

-Discounted prices is visible at order page and invoice.
+The discount prices shall be visible at order page and invoice as well.

 Adding Customer Group Pricing :

 Adding customer group pricing helps in enhance store sales by attracting customers.
 Herein, the admin will enter different price for different customer groups.

 Thus, from the backend ,the admin can create coupon for the POS products based on the different groups by adding email address.

 When the POS user will choose particular customer group then the discount coupon will be applied on the particular order.

 The admin can set the unit price based on the weight of the product.